|

 biggest obvious problem was his weak back legs.
 He couldn't walk properly,

-the window ledge.
-I asked the vet if we could start him on a potassium
+fell off the window ledge.
+I asked the vet if we could start him on a

-supplement.
-She didn't think it was necessary because his level was
+potassium supplement.
+She didn't think it was necessary because his level

-exactly at the bottom of the range for the lab she used but she agreed to
+was exactly at the bottom of the range for the lab she used but she agreed

-let me give him one.
-After two days of the potassium supplement, Ollie could walk
+to let me give him one.
+After two days of the potassium supplement, Ollie

-normally again!
-Ollie was also given a phosphorus binder, B vitamins and
+could walk normally again!
+Ollie was also given a phosphorus binder, B

-iron and a prescription diet which he actually seemed to enjoy.
+vitamins and iron and a therapeutic kidney diet which he actually seemed to enjoy.

 Surprisingly, Ollie's T4 (thyroid function test) came back as normal.
 Yet